 Savings Tip: A lot of hotels and inns offer special reduced rate packages, so don’t forget to ask about those before you book.
+You can also save on rates by booking a couple or more months in advance.
 Also keep in mind that you can find even cheaper lodging in the shoulder seasons of spring and fall—and Jackson Hole is just as amazing during those months as it is in the winter.

 Skiing For Less

-The cost of a full-day lift ticket at Jackson Hole Mountain Resort can be as high as $159—it’s $59 at Snow King, and Grand Targhee’s full-day ticket is $103.
+The cost of a full-day lift ticket at Jackson Hole Mountain Resort can be as high as $179—it’s $69 at Snow King, and Grand Targhee’s full-day ticket is $115.
 With Snow King’s lift tickets more than $100 cheaper than Jackson Hole Mountain Resort, you might want to save a bit by skiing there for a day.
 You will be impressed and pleasantly surprised with the vertical rise at the “Town Hill,” as well as by the variety of beginner and intermediate trails.

-Ski rentals vs. BYO: American, Delta and United charge $25-$50 per ski bag.
-The average cost of renting skis/boots/poles at Jackson Hole Mountain Resort’s JH Sports is $80, but you can receive a 20% discount by renting/reserving your equipment online.
+Ski rentals vs. BYO: American, Delta and United charge around $50 per ski bag.
+The average cost of renting skis/boots/poles at Jackson Hole Mountain Resort’s JH Sports is approximately $80, but you can receive a 20% discount by renting/reserving your equipment online.